Mulperi/mulpericms/README.md

 #### Client

-Blogging app and editor for creating new posts.
+Angular blogging app and editor for creating new posts.
 To start development, use `npm start`.

-#### Node.js API for DynamoDB
+#### Node.js REST API for DynamoDB

 Server side application with endpoints that the client app use for communicating with the database.

 To run API locally, use `npm run dev`.
-Then use http://localhost:3000/ to access the endpoints.
+You need `.env` file with AWS credentials.
+Use http://localhost:3000/ to access the endpoints.

 You need to have `mulpericms-posts` table in your DynamoDB with primary key `id`.